angular/protractor/docs/faq.md

 How can I drag and drop elements?
 ---------------------------------
-You can specify a sequence of [mouse actions](http://www.protractortest.org/#/api?view=webdriver.WebDriver.prototype.actions) to drag an drop elements.
+You can specify a sequence of [actions](http://www.protractortest.org/#/api?view=webdriver.WebDriver.prototype.actions) to drag an drop elements.
 Note mouse actions do not work on Chrome with the HTML5 Drag and Drop API due to a known [Chromedriver issue](https://bugs.chromium.org/p/chromedriver/issues/detail?id=841)